 Generally, there are three main causes of auto glass damage:

-Whatever the reason, a broken windshield generally requires either a chip or a crack repair, or the replacement of the entire windshield.
+Whatever the reason, a broken windshield generally requires either repair to fix a windshield crack or chip, or the replacement of the entire windshield.
 Sometimes it's easy to figure out if your windshield can be repaired or if it needs to be replaced.
 (Other times, it's harder, but we can help.
 Check out "Auto Glass: Repair, Replace?" for additional information.)

 First, let's talk about what these terms mean.
 Most of us say that we need to get our windshield repaired, but what we really mean is that we need to get the damage removed from our windshield.
 You can accomplish this in one of two ways.